 - A new Collaborative MS Research Center at the Oregon Health Sciences Center is investigating possible causes for the degeneration of nerve fibers (axons) in the central nervous system.

 Clinical Trials in Disease Modifying and Symptom Management Medications

 A variety of clinical trials are planned, already under way, or completed in SPMS.
 You can see a comprehensive listing of clinical trials here.

 Nervous System Repair and Protection

-Alongside these efforts to identify effective medications to slow the progression of PPMS, researchers are looking for ways to protect and repair brain tissue that is damaged or lost in MS. The Nervous System Repair and Protection Initiative, funded through the Society’s Promise: 2010 Campaign has brought together four teams of researchers in the U.S. and Europe to study possible mechanisms for preventing damage to brain tissue and restoring function in those individuals who have already experienced significant tissue loss.
+Alongside these efforts to modify the disease course, researchers are looking for ways to protect and repair brain tissue that is damaged or lost in MS. The Nervous System Repair and Protection Initiative, funded through the Society’s Promise: 2010 Campaign, has brought together four teams of researchers in the U.S. and Europe to study possible mechanisms for preventing damage to brain tissue and restoring function in those individuals who have already experienced significant tissue loss.